nl-design-system/web-component-poc/documentation/contributing-a11y.md

 During testing:

 - Test using just a keyboard, and no mouse or touch.
+- Test in Windows with [High Contrast Mode](https://support.microsoft.com/en-us/windows/turn-high-contrast-mode-on-or-off-in-windows-909e9d89-a0f9-a3a9-b993-7a6dcee85025).
+The algorithm to display your website in highly contrasting colors isn't without flaws: sometimes important details such as icons and the focus outline are no longer perceivable.
 - Test using a screen reader, consider using captions instead of the voice synthesizer.
 - Test using visual perception simulation tools for blurry vision and color blindness.